Cafes expect long road to recovery

 “In cases like this, where cafes have been forced to throw out stock due to a sudden lockdown, compensation should be made available to them.”

-Although it’s possible that outbreaks will happen and this will impact small businesses in affected areas, it’s also impossible for a cafe owner to plan ahead for such an event.
+Although it’s possible that outbreaks will happen and this will impact small businesses in affected areas, it’s also impossible for cafes to plan ahead for such an event.
 Stock will be lost, and for small businesses that are already seriously cash-strapped, there’s a real risk an event like this could break them.

 “Australia has a vibrant cafe culture,” Carnell says “For that to continue, it’s critical these small businesses have the support they need to grow and thrive.”